asmadimd/mss_laravel/README.md

 ##### Run MSS Application

-1. Download and paste project file in htdocs root
+1. Download/ Clone, and paste project file in htdocs root
 2. Configure .env file to match with your mysql/phpmyadmin username and password
 3. Run MSS application by command in terminal/ cmd: php artisan serve